megamcloud/Gal-Wallet/README.txt

 Using the gal-client.zip package:

-Unpack the gal-client.zip package and open a shell in the resulting nxt directory.
+Unpack the gal-client.zip package and open a shell in the resulting gal directory.
 Execute the run.sh or start.sh script if using Linux or BSD, run.bat if using Windows, or run.command if using Mac.